unifiedremote/Docs/controls/list.md

 		<item text="hello\nworld" />
 	</list>

 ### icon
-Specifies the icon to be shown in an item.
+Set the icon to be shown in an item.
 See [icons list](/res/icons.md) of available icons.

 	<list>
 		<item icon="select" text="foo" />
 		<item icon="select" text="bar" />
 	</list>

 ### image
-Specifies a custom image to be shown in an item.
+Set a custom image to be shown in an item.
 Should be a path relative to the layout file.

 	<list>
 		<item image="img.png" text="foo" />